 Reactive service, reactive supply and voltage control are provided by generation and other sources of reactive power, including static VAR compensators and capacitor banks.
 Reactive power helps maintain appropriate voltage levels on the transmission system and is essential to the flow of real power (measured in MW).
 The same equipment provides both MVAr and MW.
 Generation resources are required to meet defined reactive capability requirements as a condition to receive interconnection service in PJM.
-160 In a 2023 MISO case, the Commission affirmed that RTOs and their customers are not required to compensate generation resources for such reactive capability.161 On March 21, 2024, the Commission issued a notice of proposed rulemaking (NOPR) that would eliminate separate payments for reactive in all jurisdictional markets, including PJM.162
+In a 2023 MISO case, the Commission affirmed that RTOs and their customers are not required to compensate generation resources for such reactive capability.
+On October 17, 2024, the Commission issued a final rule, Order No. 904, eliminating separate payments for reactive in all jurisdictional markets, including PJM.
+PJM needs to make a filing in compliance with Order No. 904.
+Any transition provisions should not permit payments during the transition that exceed the